mywave-me/angular-training-app/README.md

 # Training App

 The Training App is for use during MyWave Ai JS SDK training.
 The Training App is targeted at Angular 1.7 developers.
-During training we will be doing exercises using the Trianing App.
+During training we will be doing exercises using the Training App.

 The Training App is a simple partial implementation of a UI using the JS SDK.
 It is not intended to be production ready.